Wedrix/watchtower/README.md

 ## Custom Scalars

 In order to support user-defined scalar types (custom scalars), the GraphQL engine must be instructed on how to parse, validate, and serialize values of the said type.
-We provide these instructions to the engine using Scalar Type Definitions.
+These instructions are provided to the engine via Scalar Type Definitions.

 ### Scalar Type Definitions

-Scalar Type Definitions are auto-loaded files containing the respective functions: `serialize()`, `parseValue()`, and `parseLiteral()` under a conventional namespace, that instruct the GraphQL engine on how to handle custom scalar values.
+Scalar Type Definitions are auto-loaded files containing the respective function definitions: `serialize()`, `parseValue()`, and `parseLiteral()` under a conventional namespace, that instruct the GraphQL engine on how to handle custom scalar values.
 Since they are auto-loaded, Scalar type Definitions must conform to the following rules:

  1. A Scalar Type Definition must be contained within its own script file.
  2. The script file must follow the following naming format: